zmahfuz0613/css-responsive-design-lesson/README.md

 - Write basic HTML/CSS

-## What is responsive design?
-Intro (10 mins)
+## Introduction: Responsive Design

 "Responsive Design" is the strategy of making a site that "responds" to the browser and device that it is being shown on... by looking awesome no matter what.

-Or, the dryer Wikipedia definition:

-"Responsive web design (RWD) is a web design approach aimed at crafting sites to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors).""

-#### More devices

-Not that long ago, building a successful online presence meant just ensuring that your website worked correctly in all the major desktop browsers.

-Fast forward to today, and the desktop computer is dying, more than 71% of the US population own a smartphone:

-- **195 million** tablet devices were sold in 2013.
-- The number of active mobile devices and human beings crossed over somewhere around the [7.19 billion mark](http://www.independent.co.uk/life-style/gadgets-and-tech/news/there-are-officially-more-mobile-devices-than-people-in-the-world-9780518.html).
-- New devices like iWatches are changing the game too
-- "Having a mobile friendly website is no longer just important, it’s critical.", [Forbes Ecommerce Marketing Checklist for 2013](http://www.forbes.com/sites/brentgleeson/2013/03/14/ecommerce-marketing-checklist-for-2013/)
+#### Responsive Design is _not_ Device-Specific

+A responsive site doesn't just look good on the newest phone, watch, tablet, or mega-screen; it looks good on any screen.
+This might seem impossible, but it's relatively straightforward.
+All that's required is writing a series of rules, known as media queries, that check the size of the browser/device on which the site is being viewed, and adjust the CSS as needed.

 ## How to do Responsive Design wrong - Demo (10 mins)

-If you're not planning before you begin to create a responsive design, you'r doing it wrong.
+If you're not planning before you begin to create a responsive design, you're doing it wrong.
 Changing a web platform to a mobile platform is much more difficult than going from mobile to web.

 #### Examples of non-responsive sites: